jupyter/docker-stacks/docs/using/running.md

 ### Example 2

 This command pulls the `jupyter/r-notebook` image tagged `2025-02-12` from Quay.io if it is not already present on the local host.
-It then starts a container running Server and exposes the server on host port 10000.
+It then starts a container running a Jupyter Server and exposes the server on host port 10000.
 The server logs appear in the terminal and include a URL to the Server but with the internal container port (8888) instead of the correct host port (10000).

 ```bash